Las Vegas sees increase in out-of-state abortion patients

 Why Vegas?

-Nevada, which codified the right to abortion into state law more than three decades ago, expected to see patients traveling from states like Arizona, Idaho and Utah in the wake of the ruling.
+Nevada, which codified the right to abortion into state law more than three decades ago, expected to see patients traveling from states such as Arizona, Idaho and Utah in the wake of the ruling.

-But after seeing an increase in patients from Texas coming to Southern Nevada for services, patients were asked why they decided to travel to Las Vegas in lieu of New Mexico or Colorado, which are geographically closer, according to Tocce.
+But after seeing an increase in patients from Texas coming to Southern Nevada for services, patients were asked why they decided to travel to Las Vegas instead of New Mexico or Colorado, which are geographically closer, according to Tocce.

-Patients cited the direct flight paths, cheaper plane fare and the presence of family or friends who could provide support during the process as reasons for opting to travel to Vegas, she said.
+Patients cited the direct flight paths, cheaper plane fare and the presence of family or friends who could provide support as reasons for opting to travel to Vegas, she said.

 “We’re going to see such a demand on abortion in any state that has secure access,” Tocce said.
 “Patients may be forced to travel further away.”